bltlab/seqscore/README.md

 applied.
 You may want to also explore the `discard` repair, which can produce higher scores for output from models without a CRF or constrained decoding as they are more likely to produce invalid transitions.

+## Adjudication
+Sample call: `seqscore adjudicate <path/to/input/file> <path/to/output/file> --input-labels BIO` Currently this only works for BIO encoding.
+It is only tested on the case of three annotators.
+This command takes a conll-format ner file with tokens and three columns for labels by each annotator.
+The output file will have `ADJ` labels for tokens where there is a conflict.
+These need to be corrected manually.
+The final column will tell what the conflict was.
+The final column also has hints to double check for potentially bad sentence breaks or spots where the type of a token is uncommon enough to warrant double checking.
+Running the script will also compute Fleiss' kappa and counts of disagreements.

 ## Other commands